 After months of work behind the scenes and a few weeks of hints here on the blog I am happy to open registration to my new online class FLORAL FAVES.
 As the name suggests this one is all about flowers; stamping them, painting them, arranging them (on paper) and turning them into card sized works of art.

-Once again my videographer son Ben has filmed and edited while I have designed, uploaded and scripted the content on the Coursecraft platform.
+Once again my videographer son Ben has filmed and edited while I have designed, uploaded and scripted the content which is now hosted on the Podia platform.

 I hope you are inspired to join me in pairing your floral stamps to work with watercolour techniques.
 Every project is taught through video along with downloadable instructions, photos, tips and complete supply lists.
 We will work with different styles of stamps including background, outline, silhouette and brushstroke.
 We will pair all the favourite stamps with all the favourite mediums; dye inks, watercolour markers and watercolour paints .